jfiora/interview-help-ai-tool/README.md

 -   Modify `app/page.tsx` to add new features
 -   Update the `handleGenerateQuestions` function to integrate with AI services
+-   The system now captures the complete job description for better question generation

 ## Build and Deployment